autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/templates/topic.md

 Also, please clarify any restrictions, such as relationships with other interfaces or timing conditions.
 If necessary, adding state transition, sequence, architecture diagrams, etc. will make it easier to understand.

-Requirements such as topics and timeouts may vary depending on the target ODD.
+Requirements such as topic rate and response timeout may vary depending on the target ODD.
 In such cases, cover all the necessary conditions for each ODD.
 If only a specific ODD is being considered, state that it cannot be used under other ODDs.